Trevor Nunn: Personal life

 Nunn has been married three times and has five children.
 He was married to actress Janet Suzman from 17 October 1969 until their divorce in 1986.
-They have one son, Joshua.
-From 1986 until their 1991 divorce, he was married to Sharon Lee-Hill, with whom he has two children, Laurie and Amy.
+They have one son.
+From 1986 until their 1991 divorce, he was married to Sharon Lee-Hill, with whom he has two children, including Laurie.

-In 1994, he married actress Imogen Stubbs with whom he has two children, Ellie and Jesse.
+In 1994, he married actress Imogen Stubbs with whom he has two children, including Ellie.
 In April 2011 Stubbs announced their separation.

 Nunn was in a brief relationship with Nancy Dell'Olio in 2011.

-In 1998 Nunn was named in a list of the biggest private financial donors to the Labour Party.
+In 1998, Nunn was named in a list of the biggest private financial donors to the Labour Party.
 In 2002, he was knighted.

 In 2014, Nunn told The Telegraph that Shakespeare was his religion.
 "Shakespeare has more wisdom and insight about our lives, about how to live and how not to live, how to forgive and how to understand our fellow creatures, than any religious tract.
 One hundred times more than the Bible.
 I'm sorry to say that.
-But over and over again in the plays there is an understanding of the human condition that doesn't exist in religious books".
+But over and over again in the plays there is an understanding of the human condition that doesn't exist in religious books."